kaba64/ALAFF/README.md

-Codes for ALAFF codes in C.
+Codes for ALAFF in C.